 to honor the inductees' individual, varied and unique

 and their contributions to the Commonwealth of Kentucky.

-then is the Class of 2011, inducted into the Kentucky Athletic Hall of Fame
+this is an archive of those inducted into the Kentucky Athletic Hall of Fame.

 banquet crowd of some 360 people on